karialo/binman/README.md

 ```

 Tip: for app installs, BinMan creates a tiny shim in your bin that `cd`s into the app, then runs the detected or provided entry.
 With `--venv`, Python apps get a local `.venv` that’s created on first run and quietly `pip install -r` if a requirements file is present.
+Flip on `--system` and the shim also gets a `/bin/<name>` symlink so root shells and cron jobs stop pretending they’ve never heard of your tools.

 ### Uninstall